bithiNath/E-Grocery-Insights-BD/README.md

    - The largest share comes from **Fresh Produce (Unbranded)** and **Unknown Brand**—local items without brands and products with no identifiable brand in the title.
    - **House Brands** rank next, mainly driven by Shwapno; Chaldal has relatively low presence.
-   - **Pran and ACI** consistently rank within the top 3 on both platforms.
+   - **Pran** and **ACI** consistently rank within the top 3 across both platforms — making them the most dominant **named brands** in the market.
    - Platform-wise ranking: **Shwapno:** Pran > ACI > Radhuni and **Chaldal:** Fresh Produce > Pran > ACI

 ### 📊 **Graph-3:** Product Volume & Brand Diversity :
   >  Product Volume & Brand Diversity shows how product availability and brand presence vary across sub-categories and between platforms.

-   - In most sub-categories, a higher number of products corresponds to a higher number of brands across both platforms. *
+   - In most sub-categories, a higher number of products corresponds to a higher number of brands across both platforms.
    - **Personal Care** has the highest concentration of both products and brands.
    - In **Snacks**, both platforms have a similar number of brands.
-   - In some other sub-categories (besides Snacks), both brands and products are relatively low and almost similar across platforms, indicating **lower demand** and purchase activity, which results in **limited brand presence**.
+   - In some other sub-categories, both brands and products are relatively low and almost similar across platforms, indicating **lower demand** and purchase activity, which results in **limited brand presence**.
    - **Fruits** & **Vegetables** have little to no brand presence, as these are mostly local, unbranded items.
 However, a few brands are present in the **Meat & Fish** sub-category.

 ### 🫧 **Graph-4:** Top Sub-Categories by Savings & Free Products :